appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 To configure the Enterprise App Store SSL certificates, you can read the [Enterprise App Store Custom Domain SSL Configuration document](./ssl-configuration.md#custom-domain).

 The `global.yaml` file of your Appcircle server should be as follows for this use-case.
-See the `storeWeb.customDomain`, `testerWeb.external`, `nginx` keys.
+See the `storeWeb.customDomain`, `testerWeb.external`, `nginx` and `external.scheme` keys.

 ```yaml
 environment: Production